edstott/EE2Project/doc/accelerator-guide.md

 > [!NOTE]
 > The build script copies the HDL source files from the src directory in the repository into the generated project structure.
 That means any changes to the files won't propagate to the FPGA design.
 Instead, you should edit the source files in the project structure - you can open them from the sources list in Vivado.

+### Rebuilding the Pixel Generator IP

+The image generator example is packaged as an IP block, which allows the Pynq Python to discover its memory-mapped input/output (MMIO) interface and enable simple communication between software and hardware.
+When you edit the Verilog for the pixel generator, you need to repackage this IP block and then update your design.
+Changing the source file alone won't propagate your changes to the overlay compilation.
+Follow these steps to repackage the IP:

+1. The Pixel Generator IP is packaged in its own Vivado project and you'll need to create this project the first time you want to make an edit.
+Right-click on the Pixel Generator in the block diagram and choose "Edit in IP Packager".
+A box appears asking for a name and location for the new project.
+This can be anywhere except inside the IP library, so `<repository path>/maths-accelerator/overlay/pixel_generator_project/` will do.
+Open the new project in Vivado.
+2. The project will be populated with the two source files pixel_generator.v and packer.v, located in `<repository path>/maths-accelerator/overlay/ip/pixel_generator_1.0`.
+You can edit the files and add your own to the project.
+Place any new files in the same directory as the existing source files.
+3. Click "Edit Packaged IP" in the Flow Navigator.
+This opens the Package IP window.
+Go to "Review and Package" and click "Re-Package IP"
+4. Now the IP needs to be updated in the main project.
+Switch to that window and open the project settings.
+Go to "IP Repository" and click "Refresh All".
+You can also do this by entering the TCL command `update_ip_catalog -rebuild`
+5. You will now see a warning at the top of the Block Design window that says an IP upgrade is available.
+Click "Show IP Status", then in the IP Status Log click "Upgrade All".
+You can also run the TCL command `upgrade_ip -vlnv xilinx.com:user:pixel_generator:1.0 [get_ips  base_pixel_generator_0_0]`
+6. The upgrade launches an IP rebuild process.
+After that you can generate the bitstream and run it on the Pynq.

 ### Simulating the Image Generator